-The art of piano building can be explained by explaining three main pillars:
+The art of piano building consists of three essential components:

 - Choice of materials